-Non friable asbestos materials have a binder that holds the asbestos fibers within a solid matrix and will not allow asbestos fibers to release easily unless mishandled, damaged, or are in a badly worn or weathered condition.
-To make sure that the material is non friable, a sample can be obtained and sent to a laboratory for analysis and determination.
+Non-friable asbestos materials have a binder that holds the asbestos fibers within a solid matrix and will not allow asbestos fibers to release easily unless mishandled, damaged, or are in a badly worn or weathered condition.
+To make sure that the material is non-friable, a sample can be obtained and sent to a laboratory for analysis and determination.
 Refer to our information sheet on collecting asbestos samples or contact a local asbestos inspector to have a sample taken.
-Usually old floor tiles, tile shakes, and pipe insulation is non friable, meaning it does not have small pieces that easily break down into dusty little particles which can lodge in lungs resulting in the incurable disease of Asbestosis.
-Although non friable material can be brought to the landfill for disposal, individuals are required to first obtain approval by completing a Non Friable Asbestos Manifest and making arrangements for delivery date/time.
-This material will only be accepted Monday-Friday from 8 am to 3 pm with one work day notice.
+Usually, old floor tiles, tile shakes, and pipe insulation are non-friable, meaning it does not have small pieces that easily break down into dusty little particles that can lodge in the lungs resulting in the incurable disease of Asbestosis.
+Although non-friable material can be brought to the landfill for disposal, individuals are required to first obtain approval by completing a Non-Friable Asbestos Manifest and making arrangements for delivery date/time.
+This material will only be accepted Monday-Friday from 8 am to 3 pm with one workday notice.

 Batteries – Lead Acid

 Lead acid batteries (car batteries, tractor batteries, truck batteries, lawn mower batteries, etc.) cannot be disposed of at the landfill.
 Batteries that are found are placed to the side and sent to Belt’s Salvage for recycling.
 Some stores have an exchange program where if you buy a new battery, they will accept an old one in for their handling.
 At times a credit is given for the return of old batteries, often times referred to as a “core charge”.

 Batteries – Rechargeable